tylerhassenpflug/-tylerhassenpflug/_posts/2019-12-18-FinalPost.markdown

 ![automation](/img/automation.jpeg)

+Social robots provide an exciting and somewhat terrifying glimpse into the future.
 A social robot is defined as "an autonomous robot that interacts and communicates with humans or other autonomous physical agents by following social behaviors and rules attached to its role.
-Like other robots, a social robot is physically embodied."
+Like other robots, a social robot is physically embodied.

-Social robots provide an exciting and somewhat terrifying glimpse into the future.
-These robots will be able to assist around the home with every day chores or help in industries such as aerospace and medicine.
+"These robots will be able to assist around the home with every day chores or help in industries such as aerospace and medicine.
 Social robots will be able to serve across several functions both in personal life and industry.
 The future of social robots is envisioned as a robots using artificial intelligence to interact with humans.Social robotics have exciting potential for implementation in various settings as they are able to autonomously interact and communicate with humans.
 This impressive capacity is enabled by a few things.
 Most broadly, social robots are automated machines.

 Automation simply means the machine is able to complete its set of tasks with minimal human assistance.
 There are different levels of automation, and subsequently different levels of human assistance necessary.
 Some of the technologies that help human machine systems become more autonomous include the